Key terms and acronyms used in CONNECT.

 Within a Release Group, CONNECT offers options to see data at the Release level (ex. original vs. expanded, remastered and other “alt” editions).
 The Product level displays every barcode/UPC associated with a release (ICPN).

 A filter available in Analysis that describes the age of a musical product relative to the current date.
-We segment release ages into Current (released 0-36 months ago), Catalog (36-72 months) and Deep Catalog (72 months+).
+By default, CONNECT segments release ages into Current (released 0-18 months ago), Catalog (18-60 months) and Deep Catalog (60 months+).

 Classifies Releases based on length, number of tracks and format.
 Can be a single, EP, album or playlist.
 See all categories and definitions here.